Biswajee/Azure-DevOps-Extensions-Workshop/README.md

   # the publisher id you've created
   publisherId: <YOUR-PUBLISHER-ID>
   # the value of url after https://dev.azure.com/<YOUR-ORGANIZATION-NAME>
+  # this value will be used to share the produced extension with the organization
+  # multiple values can be provided as shown: organization1,organization2
   shareWithOrganization: <YOUR-ORGANIZATION-NAME>
   # example of organization url: https://dev.azure.com/biswajitr
   shareWithOrganization.URLs: <YOUR-ORGANIZATION-URL>